 Buff (2) – When a character, item, or skill is increased in strength or utility in a patch.
 The opposite of Nerf.

-Bug – An unintentional error in a game’s programming.
-Can be something as minor as a character’s visuals being the wrong color or can be a devastating glitch that renders the game unplayable.
+Bug – An error in a game’s programming or design.
+Can be as minor as a character’s visuals being the wrong color or can be a devastating flaw that renders the game unplayable.

 Build – The collection of items and skills chosen for that particular game or character for a specific purpose.
 “My new build gives me maximum DPS for my class.”
 In Real-Time Strategy games, a build is the order in which a player sets up offenses, defenses, and structures.

-Bullet Hell – Nickname for extremely difficult shmups.
+Bullet Hell – Nickname for extremely difficult subgenre of shmups that fills the screen with enemy fire.
 See also Shmup.

 Cheap, Cheese – Anything that is considered unfair or overpowered.
 The mating call of the Scrub.

-Chipping, Ticking – In fighting games, blocking an enemy’s attack usually still does a tiny amount of damage to the blocker, which is known as chip damage.
-In Street Fighter II ‘s heyday, this was often considered Cheap and therefore worthy of beating the user with a bicycle chain.
+Chipping, Ticking – In fighting games, blocking an enemy’s special attack usually still does a tiny amount of damage to the blocker, which is known as chip damage.
+In Street Fighter II‘s heyday, this was often considered Cheap and therefore worthy of beating the user with a bicycle chain.
 Scrubs took their codes of honor seriously in the 1990s.

 Combo – A series of moves performed in a fashion that links them together without pause.
 Typically used in fighting games but can occur in any type of game where moves can be done in quick sequence.